quantumgardener/qg.blog/content/notes/Quartz 4.md

 >>
 >> My [[Personal Knowledge Management|pkm]] system in [[Obsidian]] and the flow onwards to my website use seedling, budding and evergreen markers to indicate a note's maturity.
 >>
->> The more content I put online, the more it starts as evergreen and I find it's obvious if something is a seedling or not - so the marker doesn't help much.
+>>[](Personal%20knowledge%20management.md)ore it starts as evergreen and I find it's obvious if something is a seedling or not - so the marker doesn't help much.
 Usually, if there is a note in progress I’ll mark it clearly as such anyway.
 >>
 >> After a few days thinking I've decided to remove the cognitive overhead of seedling, budding and evergreen.
 They add zero value to me and I would be surprised if anyone who visits my site looks at them with more than a care factor of zero.
 >>